 Since the birth of the first in vitro fertilization (IVF) or ‘test tube’ baby in 1978, the field of IVF has been transformed with technological discoveries that have led to a remarkable expansion of treatable conditions, as well as an outstanding increase in enabling couples to conceive.
 The embryology laboratory, where embryos are produced, nourished and grown during an IVF cycle, is one of the major components of a fertility center.
 While most patients don’t necessarily know what happens behind the scenes during an IVF cycle or how their embryos are produced, utilizing a state-of-the-art embryology lab is what separates an average fertility center from an excellent one.

 The IVF facility at Fertility Specialists of Texas is one of the most advanced laboratories in North Texas and the Southwestern United States.
-It includes incubators capable of producing a reduced oxygen environment for culturing healthy, viable embryos to the blastocyst stage on days 5 and 6 of in vitro development, as well as the latest in micromanipulation and laser equipment for precise and fast microsurgical procedures, such as intracytoplasmic sperm injection (ICSI), assisted hatching and preimplantation genetic screening (PGS).
+It includes incubators capable of producing a reduced oxygen environment for culturing healthy, viable embryos to the blastocyst stage on days 5 and 6 of in vitro development, as well as the latest in micromanipulation and laser equipment for precise and fast microsurgical procedures, such as intracytoplasmic sperm injection (ICSI), assisted hatching and Preimplantation Genetic Testing-A for aneuploidy or PGT-A (previously known as preimplantation genetic screening or PGS).

 Advanced Particle and Chemical Air Filtration System

 The environment where embryos are grown is of supreme importance.
 It has been documented that the air of the laboratory itself can alter the quality of the embryos produced.
 Embryos are very sensitive to particles, microbes and volatile organic compounds (VOC’s) in the air.